V4Fire/Client/docs/tests/README.md

 To test a component, we need to place it on the page.
 For tests, there is a special demo page `p-v4-components-demo`, but nothing prevents you from overriding it or creating your own.
-If you decide to use your page, you should override the `build.demoPag`e config parameter.
+If you decide to use your page, you should override the `build.demoPage` config parameter.

 ## Testing modules